SCARF assessment tools

-These have been designed to work alongside the themes of the SCARF half termly units of lesson plans or can be used more flexibly, according to your school's requirements.
+Our assessment tools have been designed to work alongside the themes of the SCARF half termly units of lesson plans - for Y1 to 6 (Eng), P2 to 7 (Sco), but they can be used more flexibly, according to your school's requirements.

-The enhanced tools will help you to implement best-practice in assessment, as set out by the PSHE Association's guidance, which states that:
+SCARF assessment tools will help you to implement best practice in assessment, as set out by the PSHE Association's guidance: that:

 "Assessment in PSHE education should not be about levels or grades, passing or failing.
 The model of assessment that is most meaningful is ipsative assessment.
 This compares the pupil’s results against his or her previous results in a similar way to an athlete measuring today’s performance against their previous performance.
 So the benchmark against which progress is measured is the pupil’s own starting point; not the performance of others or the requirements of an exam syllabus. "

-To ensure that you can tailor assessment to your school's needs, we've devised three separate strands.
-Choose just one, or a combination of these - whichever works best for you.
+Schools approach assessment in different ways, so SCARF gives you three separate assessment tools.
+Choose just one, or a combination of these options - whichever works best for your school.

-Provides inspiring tools to encourage children’s personal reflection on their learning; a place for them to record what they found helpful, though-provoking, challenging and where their learning might take them to next.
+Provides inspiring tools to encourage children’s personal reflection on their learning; a place for them to record what they found helpful, thought-provoking, and challenging.
 All that you need to help children reflect on and record their PSHE and Wellbeing-related learning journeys, whatever order you choose for your SCARF lesson plans.

 Not following the SCARF suggested half-termly units?

-If you want to organise your lesson plans differently from the suggested half-termly units, then SCARF progress and SCARF success will, nevertheless, provide you with best-practice models of assessment tools, and can be adapted to fit your chosen sequences of lesson plans.
-And the Wearing my SCARF personal reflection tools will work with any way of organising SCARF lessons.
+If you want to organise your lesson plans differently from the suggested half-termly units, then SCARF progress and SCARF success will provide you with best-practice models of assessment tools, and can be adapted to fit your chosen sequence of lesson plans.
+And the SCARF reflections personal learning tools will work with all chosen ways of organising SCARF lessons.